archipelagos-labs-com/ape-examples/README.md

 The credentials used to access the platform, and the URL of the Data Service component that the Python package sends requests to, can be supplied as parameters to the <i>login</i> function and constructor of the <i>Client</i> class, as shown in the <i>supply_credentials.py</i> Python script in the <i>src</i> subfolder of the <i>python</i> folder.

-All other examples in the <i>src</i> subfolder of the <i>python</i> folder use credentials and a URL obtained from an <i>ape.toml</i> file.
-An example of an <i>ape.toml</i> file is given in the <i>config</i> subfolder of the <i>python</i> directory.
-The Python package attempts to locate this file in 3 locations: it first looks in the current working directory of a script, if not found and an environment variable APE_CONFIG_DIR is defined then it looks in the directory specified by this variable, and if still not found it then looks in the <i>.ape</i> subdirectory of the user's home directory.
+All other examples in the <i>python</i> folder use credentials and a URL obtained from an <i>ape.toml</i> file, an example of which is given in the <i>config</i> subfolder of the <i>python</i> folder.
+The Python package looks for this file in 3 locations: first in the current working directory of the script, then if an environment variable APE_CONFIG_DIR is defined in the directory specified by this variable, and then in the <i>.ape</i> subdirectory of the user's home directory.

 ## 3. JSON REST API